dzt109/dataproduct/README.md

----
-title       : Bio builder
-subtitle    : My first Shiny App author      : Deepak Trivedi job         : Creater framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : []            # {mathjax, quiz, bootstrap}
-mode        : selfcontained # {standalone, draft}
-knit        : slidify::knit2slides
----

 ## Bio builder

-1. Bio builder is my first Shiny App
+Bio builder is my first Shiny app.
-2. My objective here was to use as many input and output methods as possible
-3. The following slides will outline the input and output methods used

 The URL to the app is https://deeptrivia.shinyapps.io/buildbio/

+I tried to experiment with as many input and output methods as possible.
+The following slides will outline the input and output methods used

 --- .class #id